Modern Foreign Languages

 WHICH subjects should I have an aptitude in?

-In order to study a second foreign language you will have already demonstrated a talent for MFL in your first foreign language achieving at least a level five by the end of the spring term.
+In order to study a second foreign language you will have already demonstrated an ability to manipulate structures and be confident of key grammatical points in your first foreign language.
 In addition, a good level of English is essential for success in MFL.

 WHERE could this subject take me in the future?

 AS/A level at sixth form college.
 In addition, a good GCSE grade in a modern foreign language is now frequently a requirement for entry onto non- language courses at the top universities.
-Even if you never go on to use French, Spanish or German in the future, a GCSE in the subject is highly valuable to employers as it demonstrates good communication skills.
+Even if you never go on to use French, Spanish or German in the future, a GCSE in the subject is highly valuable to employers as it demonstrates good communication and problem solving skills.
+It has been clinically proven that learning a foreign language also improves memory skills and improves ability to deal with abstract concepts; all of which are sought after by employers.
 A GCSE in MFL can lead to almost any and every job to some extent due to increasing internationalisation across all sectors of commerce.
 Particularly: Tourism, marketing, exporting, teaching, translation and interpreting, journalism, engineering, politics, law, selling, finance.

 WHO do I need to speak to for more information?

-Please speak to your current MFL teacher or Mrs Russell for further advice.
+Please speak to your current MFL teacher or Mr Krebs for further advice.